Study at Griffith while you finish high school and gain credit transfer towards a degree

 How you'll learn

 You will learn through on-campus tutorials, workshops, lectures and group assignments.
 Your projects and classes will have you researching, investigating, critically analysing and writing effectively.
 To successfully complete a 10 credit point course, you will need to attend approximately two to four hours of lectures and tutorials each week.
-This commitment is required in addition to your full-time Year 12 study load.
+This commitment is required in addition to your school study load.

 Build skills and confidence